 A student majoring in English experiences literature in small, dynamic classes of about 15 students.
-The student-faculty ratio in this department is about 5 to 1, so a student can expect the personal contact with his or her profs which is so vital to learning and understanding.
+The student-faculty ratio in this department is about 8 to 1, so a student can expect the personal contact with his or her profs that is so vital to learning and understanding.

-Among the eight full-time faculty members, specialties range from Anglo-Irish literature, "immanentist" poetry (a successful new school started by a UT professor), Faulkner, linguistics and Pinter to women or businessmen in literature.
+Among the full-time faculty members, specialties range from Black literature, "immanentist" poetry (a successful new school started by a UT professor), Faulkner, Kipling and Pinter, to women or businessmen in literature.